 "I really think Asia has everything.
-Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’ or fun, or the Khmer people of Cambodia who in their recent history have overcome so much – and I haven’t even mentioned the food yet!”
+Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’, which roughly translates as ‘fun’, or the Khmer people of Cambodia who have overcome so much in their recent history – and I haven’t even mentioned the food…”

 Borneo, Cambodia, Thailand, Vietnam, Sri Lanka, Myanmar & Japan

 Malaysia, Singapore, India, China, Hong Kong, Bali and the Philippines

-'Definitely a good book.
-Whenever I can, I like to be reading a book that has some connection with the place where I’m travelling at the time.
-Last time I visited Vietnam and Cambodia it was River of Time, written by foreign correspondent Jon Swain during the 1970s when he was covering the war in Indochina.
-It really invokes the beauty of the area, as well of the tragedy of the conflicts that changed it forever. '
+On one of my visits to Vietnam and Cambodia, I read ‘River of Time’ by foreign correspondent Jon Swain, which he wrote during the ‘70s whilst covering the war in Indochina.
+It really evokes the beauty of the region, as well as the tragedy of the conflicts that changed it forever.

 Lahpet thoke, a Burmese fermented tea leaf salad, has to be my ultimate ‘you don’t know until you try’ Asian dish.
 Whilst a mixture of pickled tea leaves, fried beans, peas, garlic, peanuts, dried shrimp, chilli, tomato and cabbage might not sound immediately appealing, it offers the perfect mix of earthy and tangy.
 I’ve certainly never tasted another salad like it.